Wisdurm/Runtime/README.md

 [![Catch2 - Tests](https://github.com/Wisdurm/Runtime/actions/workflows/tests.yml/badge.svg)](https://github.com/Wisdurm/Runtime/actions/workflows/tests.yml)

+(master is at the moment not stable, please check the tags for "fully functional" versions)

 # The Runtime programming language

 Runtime is a questionably-evaluated, classless yet purely-object-oriented, interpreted programming language.
+Imagine Lisp, but with objects instead of lists.
 This language was made for fun and practice, and is not intended to be used for practical purposes.

 ## The Present

-The current implementation of the interpreter is VERY inefficient.
-I am well aware of this, however I'm not particularly smart, and the amount of time this project has already taken also makes me not want to dive too deep in to optimization at the moment.
+The current implementation of the interpreter is VERY inefficient, and the standard library is also a bit lacking.
+I am well aware of this, however I'm not particularly smart, and due to my highly fluctuating motivation to work on this, I can't promise it being improved upon very soon (or necessarily ever).
-I definitely will keep this project in mind, and there's a chance I'll work on major improvements in the future, but for the time being, there are problems with this that I am well aware exist, but which I don't intend on fixing right now.

 ## The Future

-The standard library will almost definitely be expanded over time, to support basic stuff like io.
-I also want to comment to code more thouroughly to make it easier to understand.
-Even though this language is just a funny exersize, I still want this to be technically capable of complex things, even if no one might necessarily want to bother with such.
+None of the following are promises, but I have reason to believe many of them will \*\*eventually\*\* be done:
+- Finished FFI (v.0.11.0 for most major functionality)
+- Refactored documentation
+- Larger standard library (although it will ideally still stay quite minimal)
+- Refactor as a library for easy embedding
+- Optimization (size, speed, safety, code readability)

 ## Building